IGI Sickle Cell Initiative

 At the IGI, we are developing new CRISPR-based treatments and companion diagnostics for sickle cell disease, and ways to make it affordable.

 The IGI vision is to develop a cure for sickle cell disease that can benefit everyone who needs it.
-We have developed an experimental therapy in partnership with UCSF Benioff Children's Hospital and the UCLA Broad Stem Cell Research Center that directly repairs the sickle cell mutation.
-Briefly, this involves 1) collecting a patient’s blood stem cells, 2) using a brief electrical current to introduce CRISPR-Cas9 enzymes to the extracted stem cells along with a template for correcting the sickle mutation, 3) using chemotherapy to make space in the bone marrow for the edited stem cells, and 4) reintroducing the patient’s own edited cells.
+We have developed an experimental therapy that, briefly, involves 1) collecting a patient’s blood stem cells, 2) using a brief electrical current to introduce CRISPR-Cas9 enzymes to the extracted stem cells along with a template for correcting the sickle mutation, 3) using chemotherapy to make space in the bone marrow for the edited stem cells, and 4) reintroducing the patient’s own edited cells.

-A phase I/II clinical trial that will test this new CRISPR therapy in patients with severe sickle cell disease is being managed by Dr. Mark Walters at UCSF Benioff Children's Hospital in Oakland, California.
-The trial is currently enrolling patients.
-Enrollment is being managed by UCSF Benioff Children's Hospital.
-Learn more >
+Together with other University of California partners, we are beginning in a phase I/II clinical trial that will test our new CRISPR therapy in people with severe sickle cell disease managed by Dr. Mark Walters at UCSF Benioff Children’s Hospital in Oakland, California.
+The trial is not yet enrolling patients; enrollment will be managed by UCSF Benioff Children’s Hospital.
+We’ll update this page as more information becomes available.

-For background information, learn more about how clinical trials work and more about CRISPR-specific clinical trials.
-You can find other open trials at clinicaltrials.gov.
+Read about the upcoming trial.
+Learn more about how clinical trials work and more about CRISPR-specific clinical trials.
+You can find open trials at clinicaltrials.gov.
 Clinical trials involve substantial risk and benefits are not guaranteed.
 Consult with your doctor when deciding if a trial might be right for you.

 The IGI’s interest in sickle cell disease began at the institute’s very beginning.
 Our first scientific director, Jacob Corn, and his lab developed a novel approach to directly correct the SCD-causing mutation in patient cells, laying the foundational work for the UC Consortium’s genome editing sickle cell trial.